mponce0/covid19.analytics/README.md

 ##### Growth Rate
 The `growth.rate()` function allows to compute *daily changes* and the *growth rate* defined as the ratio of the daily changes between two consecutive dates.

-The `growth.rate()` shares all the features of the `tots.per.location()` function, i.e. can process the diferent types of cases and multiple locations.
+The `growth.rate()` shares all the features of the `tots.per.location()` function, i.e. can process the different types of cases and multiple locations.

 The graphical output will display two plots per location:
-* a scatter plot with the number of changes between consecutive dates as a function of time, both in linear scale (left vertical axis) and log-scale (right verical axis) combined
+* a scatter plot with the number of changes between consecutive dates as a function of time, both in linear scale (left vertical axis) and log-scale (right vertical axis) combined
-* a barplot displaying the growth rate for the particular region as a function of time.
+* a bar plot displaying the growth rate for the particular region as a function of time.

-When the function is run with mutliple locations or all the locations, the figures will be adjusted to display multiple plots in one figure.
+When the function is run with multiple locations or all the locations, the figures will be adjusted to display multiple plots in one figure.

 The function will return a list combining the results for the "changes per day" and the "growth rate" as a function of time.